eicrud/eicrud/docs/microservices/configuration.md

 Tells your application instance to behave as a proxy and to directly forward requests to other microservices.

-If the target of a request is present in its services list it will not proxy the request but will run the controls and implementation instead.
+If the target of a request is present in its services list, the application will not proxy the request but will run the controls and implementation instead.

 #### proxyAuthTo